Health Information Technology

 Key Features

-- Workbook exercises in the book help you review and apply key concepts immediately after you’ve studied the core topics.

-- Clear writing style and easy reading level makes reading and studying more time-efficient.

-- Chapter learning objectives help you prepare for the credentialing exam by corresponding to the American Health Information Management Association's (AHIMA) domains and subdomains of the Health Information Technology (HIT) curriculum.
+- Chapter learning objectives are tied to the American Health Information Management Association's (AHIMA) domains and sub-domains of the Health Information Technology (HIT) curriculum to allow instructors to teach to the credentialing exam and to help students prepare for the exam.

-- Job descriptions in every chapter offer a broad view of the field and show career options following graduation and certification.
+- Provides job descriptions in every chapter to give students a broader view of the field and show them they many options they have upon graduation.

-- Student resources on the Evolve companion website include sample paper forms and provide an interactive learning environment.
+- Includes application-oriented exercises and activities in each chapter to make learning more interactive for students and to also fulfill the AHIMA HIT curriculum requirements.

+- Each chapter builds on the previous chapter and encourages the application of key concepts to support comprehensive learning of the material.

 Table of Contents